 Pursue a Part-Time Job That You're Passionate About

-If you don't feel you're ready to jump into a nine-to-five career, take the year off working a in an area you're passionate about, or somewhere you've always thought about working, like at a flower shop, for example, but never had the time to try it out.
+If you don't feel you're ready to jump into a nine-to-five career, take the year off working a part-time job in an area you're passionate about, or somewhere you've always thought about working, like at a flower shop, for example, but never had the time to try it out.

 Not only does this give you the opportunity to pad your bank account post-college, but, it could develop into more promising opportunities down the road.

 For example, a recent college graduate who was very interested in yoga obtained a position working as a receptionist at a small, local yoga studio.
 That part-time job eventually led to her now-permanent career as a manager and marketing specialist for a larger studio.

 While volunteering might not bring in income, it is a valuable way to use your time, as you will be making positive changes while also building a network of fellow volunteers, co-workers, supervisors, and organizations that might be important to your future work.